chARpack/chARpack.github.io/src/routes/development/01-implementation/02-testing.md

 In order to ensure the program functions as expected, test whether the following functions and features still work after every major change:

 ## Creating, moving and merging molecules
-chARp's most fundamental functions are interactions with atoms and molecules.
+chARpack's most fundamental functions are interactions with atoms and molecules.
 They should be unaffected by most changes, but always test the basic actions like creating, merging, deleting, moving and splitting.

 ## Selecting and deselecting